eastern cottonwood (Populus deltoides)

 Mentor Beach Park.
 June 9, 2002.

 In the winter.
-Populus twig have a true terminal bud, about 4 times as long as wide, that is quite resinous.
+Populus twigs have a true terminal bud, about 4 times as long as wide, that is quite resinous.
 The leaf scars are triangular, with 3 bundle scars, and the lowermost bud scale sits directly above the leaf scar.

 Where to find eastern cottonwood.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that this species is “A common and widespread tree, ranging over the eastern half of the United States, except in the higher mountains.
 A large tree of floodplains and bottomlands; can endure long periods of partial submergence, hence is frequent on the alluvial bottoms of large streams subject to overflow.
 Fruiting catkins 15-20 cm. long, from very large outwardly curving buds, the 3-4 valved capsules opening in May, releasing the seeds, each furnished with a tuft of long cottony hairs; seeds retain their viability but a short time, germinate readily on mud left by receding flood-water, on moist depressions between dunes, etc. Generally distributed in Ohio in suitable habitats.”